Endodontics (Root Canals)

-A diseased inner tooth brings a host of problems; pain and sensitivity are some of the first indications of a problem; but inside, a spreading infection can cause small pockets of pus to develop, leading to an abscess.
+A diseased inner tooth brings a host of problems; pain and sensitivity are some of the first indications of a problem, but a spreading infection can cause small pockets of pus to develop internally, leading to an abscess.

 Root canal therapy usually entails one to three visits.

 First, a small hole is drilled through the top of the tooth and into the inner chamber.
 Diseased tissue is removed, the inner chamber is cleaned and disinfected and the tiny canals are reshaped.

 The chamber and canals are then filled with an elastic material and medication designed to prevent infection.
 If necessary, the drilled hole is temporarily filled until a permanent seal is made with a crown.

 Most patients who have a root canal experience little or no discomfort or pain and enjoy a restored tooth that can last almost as long as its healthy original.

 Looking for a dentist in Mississauga?
 You're in the right place!Request Appointment

 - Thursday:09:00 am - 06:00 pm